 Some states are further located from large exporting states than other states.
 States which are located far away from these exporting states will have less competition from outside the state.
 Domestic business is excluded and somewhat disqualified from foreign competition.
 This distance can be created by both natural (mountains) or policy induced barriers to trade (the European Union) (Ades & Di Tella, 1999, p.
 992).
 Such a low degree of competition and almost complete absence of any economic openness, eventually leads to intolerable thresholds (Bonaglia et al., 2001, p.
 16).
 In such far located states the economy is dominated by a small group of businesses, which can be easily controlled by politicians and bureaucrats.
 Such a sheltered economic context makes it difficult to avert political and bureaucratic actors from corruptive behavior (Ades & Di Tella, 1999, p.
 992).

-Thus scholars conclude that a higher import share leads to less corruption by creating less opportunities for bureaucratic and politicians to control local businesses for private gain.
+Thus scholars conclude that a higher import share leads to less corruption by creating less opportunity for bureaucratic and politicians to control local businesses for private gain.
 High import share implies more openness to trade and decreases the opportunities for bureaucrats and politicians to act corruptively (Fisman & Gatti, 2002; Fréchette, 2006; Herzfeld & Weiss; Tanzi & Davoodi, 1997; Treisman, 2000).
 Considering the literature on the correlation between openness to trade and corruption, I notice that the most important actor groups in this exchange relation are the citizens; bureaucrats; and politicians.
 When bureaucrats or politicians want to use public power for private gain, Citizens (especially business owners) of countries with higher openness to trade will not have to deal with a small group of dominating businesses.
-Bureaucrats and politicians will have less opportunities to take advantage of the competitive position of these citizens.
-As a results, bureaucrats and politicians have less opportunities to use public power for private gain and citizens will be less affected by their corruptive behavior.
-A higher level of openness to trade ensures that the use of public power for private gain is decreased and by that levels of corruption will be lower.
+Bureaucrats and politicians will have less opportunity to take advantage of the competitive position of these citizens.
+As a result, bureaucrats and politicians have less opportunity to use public power for private gain and citizens will be less affected by their corruptive behavior.
+A higher level of openness to trade ensures that the use of public power for private gain is decreased and by that levels of bureaucratic and political corruption will be lower.